arcjet/arcjet-challenges/nextjs/README.md

 # Arcjet Security Challenge - Next.js

 This is a skeleton Next.js app for you to modify.
-Your challenge is to get rate limiting to work and post evidence of your success to social media.
-If your post is in conjunction with an active competition, you could be in the running to win a prize!
+Your challenge is to get rate limiting to work.

 ## Get Started